murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 - Javelin: d6 attack die, considered a Balanced Weapon for purposes of dual wielding.

 **Two-handed (*Bulky*) Ranged Weapons**
-- Bow: d6 attack die.
+- Shortbow: d6 attack die.
 Quiver(3) included in the Item.
-Particularly artisanal bows may have a d8 attack die.
+- Longbow: d8 attack die.
+Quiver(3) included in the item. *Impaired* in cramped spaces.
-- Crossbow: d8 attack die, and has to be reloaded as an action after each attack.
+- Crossbow: d10 attack die, and has to be reloaded after each attack.
+You can reload a crossbow by forgoing your movement or using an action.
 Bolts(3) included in the Item.

 ### Armor